Tech Brief Video Series – Enterprise Networking

 Leaf and spine data centers are a revolutionary networking architecture that has revolutionized connectivity in modern data centers.
 Unlike traditional hierarchical designs, leaf and spine networks are based on a non-blocking, fully meshed structure.
 The leaf switches act as access points, connecting directly to the spine switches, creating a flat network topology.

-Key Characteristics of Leaf and Spine Data Centers
+Critical Characteristics of Leaf and Spine Data Centers

 Next-generation leaf and spine data center networks are built with Equal-Cost Multipath (ECMP).
 Within the data center, any two endpoints are equidistant.
 For one endpoint to communicate with another, a TCP flow is placed on a single link, not spread over multiple links.
 As a result, single-path TCP collisions may occur, reducing the throughput available to that flow.

-This is commonly seen for large flows and not small mice flow.
+This is commonly seen for large flows and not small mice flows.
 When a server starts a TCP connection in a data center, it gets placed on a path and stays there.
 With MP-TCP, you could use many sub-flows per connection instead of a single path per connection.
 Then, if some of those sub-flows get congested, you don’t send over that subflow, improving traffic fairness and bandwidth optimizations.

 Hash-based distribution

 The default behavior of spreading traffic through a LAG or ECMP next hops is based on the hash-based distribution of packets.
-First, an array of buckets is created, and each outbound link is assigned to one or more buckets.
+First, an array of buckets is created, and each outbound link is assigned to one or more.
 Next, fields such as source-destination IP address / MAC address are taken from the outgoing packet header and hashed based on this endpoint identification.
 Finally, the hash selects a bucket, and the packet is queued to the interface assigned to that bucket.

 redundant links